UpGado/upgado.github.io/_posts/2020-02-27-moneyball.md

 Once I saw this movie on the airplane tablet thingy, I jumped at it.
 I realized that I need to watch it because I need to restore in me the spirit of the hard-working fighter that I *know* I am at heart.
 As I write this, I am halfway through the movie, and I can't help but realize the sheer excitement of the opportunities that I have right now.
 I am about to graduate, and I have many marketable skills.
 Gosh.
 My life can be anything that I want.
 This is the time to make things happen.
 This is the time to be like Billy and try to change the game.
 I needed a reminder of who I am, and the movie provided it.

 Interestingly though, as I watch the movie right now, I realize that Billy is not just a 100% hardcore guy who just wants success.
-His dense of drive and purpose is not just for no reason.
+His sense of drive and purpose is not just there for no reason.
 Billy has subtle yet very clear vulnerabilities, and they are his source of motivation and sense of purpose.
-There is a [scene](https://youtu.be/YTnIHnawJeI?t=36) where Billy's daughter sings to him, about himself.
-The song goes:
+There is a [scene](https://youtu.be/YTnIHnawJeI?t=36) where Billy's daughter sings:

 >   "
 >